Methylene Blue Stacks

 Mechanism

 MB absorbs red light (600-700nm) and transfers energy to cytochrome c oxidase in mitochondria.
-Combined stimulation of Complex IV enhances ATP production beyond either intervention alone.[2]
+Combined stimulation of Complex IV may support ATP production beyond either intervention alone.[2]

 Evidence Level